 All scripts are located in /etc/init.d.
-Scripts for changing the runlevel are also found there, but are called through symbolic links from one of the subdirectories (/etc/init.d/rc0.d to /etc/init.d/rc6.d).
+Scripts that are run at boot time are called through symbolic links from /etc/init.d/boot.d.
+Scripts for changing the runlevel are called through symbolic links from one of the subdirectories (/etc/init.d/rc0.d to /etc/init.d/rc6.d).
 This is just for clarity reasons and avoids duplicate scripts if they are used in several runlevels.
 Because every script can be executed as both a start and a stop script, these scripts must understand the parameters start and stop.
 The scripts also understand the restart, reload, force-reload, and status options.
-These different options are explained in Table 28.2, "Possible init Script Options" (page 418).
+These different options are explained in Table 8.2, "Possible init Script Options" (page 184).
 Scripts that are run directly by init do not have these links.
 They are run independently from the runlevel when needed.